Algarve-Tourist.com

 The town of Carvoeiro extends around the beach

-Paraiso beach is situated at the base of towering cliffs and the small patch of sand is almost entirely covered by the high tide – not quite the paradise (Paraiso) the name implies.
+Praia do Paraíso is Carvoeiro's second beach, but its small size means it's no real alternative to Praia de Carvoeiro.
+The beach sits at the base of towering cliffs, and the small patch of sand is almost entirely covered by the high tide – not quite the paradise (Paraíso) that its name suggests.

-To reach the beach from the centre of Carvoeiro, take the right (western) cliffside road; it is about 400m from the Praia de Carvoeiro.
-As the beach as at the bottom of the cliffs, there is a long set of stairs to the sands, which makes it unsuitable for older or less mobile visitors.
+To reach the beach from central Carvoeiro, take the right (western) cliffside road; it's about 400m from Praia de Carvoeiro.
+Since the beach lies at the bottom of the cliffs, there's a long set of stairs down to the sand, making it unsuitable for elderly visitors or those with limited mobility.

 Praia do Paraiso beach